Cadillac Area Public Schools: 2017 Bond

 In 2016, Cadillac Area Public Schools under Superintendent Jennifer Brown proposed a bond that would secure funding to demolish, renovate, and modernize schools across the district.
 This came as a result of the growing student population and the outdated and hazardous buildings.
 Also to eliminate the psychological challenges on changing schools among young student, the district wanted a preschool, elementaries to house grades k-5, the middle school 6-8, and the high school 9-12.
 On November 7, the bond proposal passed.

 The district eliminated Kenwood Elementary.
-The district demolished the 1970's addition, and renovated the original building into a preschool and afterschool daycare called the Viking Learning Center.
+The district demolished the 1970s addition, and renovated the original building into a preschool and afterschool daycare called the Viking Learning Center.
 Forest View Elementary underwent a heavy remodeling.
 Both Lincoln and Franklin Elementaries saw renovations to the existing building, but also had an addition built to incorporate more classrooms, music rooms, and cafeterias.
 New playgrounds, bus loops, and car lines were built to maximize productivity and safety for students, staff, and parents.

-Mackinaw Trail Middle School (MTMS) was built in the early 1990's, which meant the building underwent minor renovations.
+Mackinaw Trail Middle School (MTMS) was built in the early 1990s, which meant the building underwent minor renovations.
 Larger classrooms in the building were split in half to accommodate the merging of 3 grades in one building.
 Near the existing gymnasium, a secondary auxiliary gym was built, in addition to 2 floors of modern classrooms which house the 8th grade students.

 Cadillac Junior High School, which previously was Cadillac Middle School before MTMS, was demolished.
 The building served 7th and 8th grade students, and many fundamental high school classrooms such as art, Spanish, band, and orchestra.
 The building contained hazardous chemicals such as asbestos.

 Cadillac High School and Veterans Memorial Stadium underwent complete renovations.
 Cadillac High School built under 30 new classrooms where the Junior High previously stood.
 The cafeteria and gymnasium of the Junior High were completely remodeled to contain a large student body.
 The cafeteria holds around 300 people and has many food options to offer such as a Mongolian Grill, TexMex, Classic American, and a salad buffet.
 The Junior High gymnasium was then the schools third and final gym.
 The auditorium, which is widely used by the community to host events underwent many technical and physical improvements with state of the art features for the community and performing arts classes to use.
 Two wings of the existing 1960's building were demolished due to failing infrastructure.
 The other two wings remain, where science classes are held, and in the other, former classrooms were converted to house a strength and conditioning center with advance equipment for students and athletes to use.
-The Wexford Adolecent Wellness Center, which was in the Junior High, is now housed in between Central Administration and the High school.
+The Wexford Adolescent Wellness Center, which was in the Junior High, is now housed in between Central Administration and the High school.
 The Wellness Center offers free appointments to adolescents in the district.
-This includes but not limted to mental health, physicals, and vaccination appointments.
+This includes but not limited to mental health, physicals, and vaccination appointments.
 The school created a robotics room, a wrestling practice area, an E-Sports gaming area, and new parking lots to accommodate the growing student population.